Shikaga/PitchBlackAnalysis/index.md

 He tries to help the other passengers, but only to a degree.
 When one of the Imam's boys gets cornered by alien creatures, Riddick does not try to save him.
 He tells the boy to stay still, but when the boy runs, Riddick does nothing to intervene, clearly sensing the futility of trying to save him.

+In a word, he is pragmatic.
+In two words, he has Survival Instinct.
+At it is this Survival Instinct that drives his character, that motivates his actions, be they great or small, heroic or unconscionable.

 And it is because he performs acts that are unconscionable for a protagonist, that Riddick is so interesting.
-He is not constrained by the moral expectations of his role, however nuanced it might be.
-He is a character that we truly cannot predict.
+He is not constrained by the moral expectations of the role of a hero, however nuanced it might be.

 Wingmoman
 ---------